IBM/smart-email-support/README.md

 ## 3. Create Cloudant databases
-- Create Cloudant service instance on IBM Cloud using this [link](https://console.bluemix.net/docs/services/Cloudant/tutorials/create_service.html#creating-an-ibm-cloudant-instance-on-ibm-cloud).
+- Create IBM Cloudant service instance on IBM Cloud using this [link](https://console.bluemix.net/docs/services/Cloudant/tutorials/create_service.html#creating-an-ibm-cloudant-instance-on-ibm-cloud).
 - Create email database
   - On IBM Cloud dashboard, click the Cloudant service instance created in above step.
 On the left navigation bar of the service instance, click `Manage`.
 Then click `Launch Cloudant Dashboard`.
   - On the top right side of the screen, click on `Create Database`.